saproto/saproto/readme.md

 cp .env.docker.example .env
 ```

-After that open the new `.env` file and set the `PERSONAL_PROTO_KEY`  to your personal Proto key, which can be found/generated on the bottom of your dashboard on the 'live' Proto site.
+After that open the new `.env` file and set the `PERSONAL_PROTO_KEY` to your personal Proto key, which can be found/generated on the bottom of your dashboard on the 'real' Proto site.

 ##### Client-side dependencies
 To run grunt you need to first install `grunt-cli` globaly with the following command.